Devils in Middle Layers of Large Vision-Language Models: Interpreting, Detecting and Mitigating Object Hallucinations via Attention Lens: Understanding Object Hallucinations

-This paper examines object hallucinations in LVLMs by analyzing attention weights and hidden states of image tokens.
-We start by introducing the generation process of LVLMs and the analytical tools, including visual attention ratio and logit lens.
+In this section, we start by introducing the generation process of LVLMs and the analytical tools, including visual attention ratio and logit lens.
 We then conduct case studies focusing on three key aspects: the processing of visual information, the attention patterns of object tokens, and the behavior of heads during object token generation.